BMJ supportive & palliative care

 Journal of pain and symptom management

-Study Type: Retrospective legislative analysis
+Study Type: Retrospective cohort study

 Key Findings: